ofasgard/CalzoneBlog/blogs/amsi-breakpoints.md

 I might now go from proof of concept to finished tooling.
 It could certainly do with proper error handling and clean up, as well as a bit more obfuscation to throw off signature-based detections.
 For example, we still have the "amsi.dll" string embedded in the binary, which isn't ideal and would be easy to rectify.

-Tools like this tend to get burned pretty quickly when you release them in public, though, so I'll probably leave any further development as an exercise for the reader.
+Tools like this tend to get burned pretty quickly when you release them publicly, though, so I'll probably leave any further development as an exercise for the reader.